richie-asiedu/E-commerce-Website/DEPLOYMENT.md

 ## Step 5: Verify Deployment

-1. Wait a few minutes for the deployment to complete
+1. Wait 2-5 minutes for the deployment to complete
+2. Check the "Actions" tab in your repository to see if the workflow completed successfully
-2. Visit your website at: `https://yourusername.github.io/e-commerce-website`
+3. Visit your website at: `https://richie-asiedu.github.io/E-commerce-Website`
-3. Check that all features are working correctly
+4. Check that all features are working correctly

 ## Troubleshooting

 ### Common Issues

+1. **404 Error**:
+   - Make sure GitHub Pages is enabled in repository settings
+   - Verify the source is set to "gh-pages" branch
+   - Check that the workflow completed successfully in the Actions tab

+2. **Images not loading**:
-1. **404 Error**: Make sure the base path in `vite.config.ts` matches your repository name
+   - Make sure the base path in `vite.config.ts` matches your repository name
-2. **Assets not loading**: Verify that the `base` path is correctly set
+   - Verify that the `base` path is correctly set to `/E-commerce-Website/`

-3. **Build fails**: Check the GitHub Actions logs for specific error messages
+3. **Build fails**:
+   - Check the GitHub Actions logs for specific error messages
+   - Verify all dependencies are properly installed

 ### Manual Fixes